|Nutrition Facts (per serving)|

 Combine the limoncello and lemon juice and zest in a small bowl.
 Add the flour alternating with the buttermilk and limoncello mixture.
 Mix until combined.

 Divide the batter evenly between the prepared pans.
 Bake the cakes for 20 to 25 minutes or until golden brown and cooked through.
 Cool completely in the pans.

 Gather the ingredients.

-Cream together mascarpone cheese and lemon curd.
+Cream together the mascarpone cheese and lemon curd in a bowl.

-Slowly add powdered sugar until all ingredients are combined.
+Slowly add powdered sugar until completely combined.

 Assemble the Cake